deeplearning4j/deeplearning4j/overview.md

 ### DataVec Commonly used classes

-Here is a list of some important DataVec classes
+Here's a list of some important DataVec classes:

 * Input Split